-The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
-Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
+The definition of "homogeneity" in the Regulation is the subject of a Regulatory Technical Standard ("RTS").
+Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" is legally binding on all regulatory authorities.

-Although a final draft of such RTS has been formally adopted by the European Commission, PCS notes that such RTS has not yet come into force.
-It is not necessary, as a technical legal matter, for the RTS to come into force before STS securitisations are issued.
-In the absence of the RTS, market participants must turn to the text of the Regulation to interpret what "homogeneity" means.
-In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS adopted by the European Commission.
+In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the RTS adopted by the European Commission.

 Based on the above, it seems clear to PCS that the Regulation would not seek to exclude from the STS category securitisations that have performed extremely well and are universally considered "homogenous" by market participants.
-This does not experience any transaction from being analysed against this criterion but does set the background for such analysis.
+This does not exonerate any transaction from being analysed against this criterion but does set the background for such analysis.